tom-davies/recipe-book/docs/desserts/bara-brith.md

 4. Pour into 2 greased loaf tins
 5. Bake for 1 hour
     1. Loaf is finished when a knife comes clean from the centre

+???
+Source
+    Recipe from a postcard on holiday in Newport, West Wales

+    Photo by Me